 Here’s Pine Tree Legal’s checklist of questions to ask about any house, apartment, or mobile home you might rent: Rental Checklist

 Is there a lease?

 You have rights as a renter under Maine law even if you don’t have a lease.
-But if there is a lease or rental agreement, you and the landlord have to follow its terms.
-Read the lease or rental agreement carefully before you sign or put money down.
-Ask about anything you don’t understand.
+But if there is a lease or rental agreement, both you and the landlord have to follow what it says.
+Read the lease or rental agreement carefully before you sign anything or give the person money.
+You have the right to ask about anything you don’t understand, so ask questions.

 How much is the rent?

-Is rent paid monthly or weekly?
-Find out how the landlord wants you to pay.
+Does the landlord want you to pay monthly or weekly?
+Find out when and how the landlord wants you to pay.
 Will they come pick it up?
 Do you have to drop it off somewhere?
 If you pay cash they have to give you a receipt.